Continuous-variable quantum communication: CV quantum communication beyond QKD

-An experimental test of CV-QDC was reported in~\cite{Li2002} with simultaneous sub-shot-noise measurements of signals encoded in the amplitude and phase quadratures, enabled by the CV entanglement produced using a non-degenerate OPA.
+An experimental test of CV QDC was reported by~\cite{Li2002}, with simultaneous sub-shot-noise measurements of signals encoded in the amplitude and phase quadratures that were enabled by the CV entanglement produced using a nondegenerate OPA.